WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-14-Think-about-ai-systems-like-a-tester.markdown

 Pre-processing (componet 1)
 ------------------------------------------------------
-Pre-processing covers anythning that might happen prior to sending any information to the AI model subsystem.
-The key role of the pro-processing system is to generate the inputs to the AI system (step 1.2 in the model), but prior processing my create other system state that the AI model might not use, but which may have affect on later processing
+Pre-processing covers anything that might happen prior to sending any information to the AI model subsystem.
+The key role of the pro-processing system is to generate the inputs to the AI system (step 1.2 in the model), but prior processing may create other system state that the AI model might not use, but which may have an affect on later processing

 For our email chatbot example, pre-processing monitors an inbox, breaks messages into pieces that are sized properly for the AI subsystem, and also creates entries in a ticketing system to track which messages have been processed.
-For sake of a shorter article, let's pretend this part of the system works perfectly (_unlikey, I know, but humor me_).
+For sake of a shorter article, let's pretend this part of the system works perfectly (_unlikley, I know, but humor me_).

 AI Subsystem (component 2)
 ------------------------------------------------------